Last updated on August 21, 2020 by Adrien Brochard

 On Fedora, first enable RPM Fusion repository, and then run:

-On CentOS, first enable Repoforge repository, and then run:
+On CentOS, first enable Repoforge, and then run:

 So on Xubuntu I did: